A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

-There is quite a lot of recent work related to the proposal of this paper. \citeasnoun{screenclean} propose a procedure for variable selection and p-value estimation in high-dimensional linear models based on sample splitting, and this idea was extended by \citeasnoun{mein2009}. \citeasnoun{stabselect} propose a generic method using resampling called ``stability selection'', which controls the expected number of false positive variable selections. \citeasnoun{minnier2011} use perturbation resampling-based procedures to approximate the distribution of a general class of penalized parameter estimates.
+There is quite a lot of recent work related to the proposal of this paper. \citet{screenclean} propose a procedure for variable selection and $p$-value estimation in high-dimensional linear models based on sample splitting, and this idea was extended by \citet{mein2009}. \citet{stabselect} propose a generic method using resampling called ``stability selection,'' which controls the expected number of false positive variable selections. \citet{minnier2011} use perturbation resampling-based procedures to approximate the distribution of a general class of penalized parameter estimates.
 One big difference with the work here: we propose a statistic that utilizes the data as given and does not employ any resampling or sample splitting.

-\citeasnoun{zhangconf} derive confidence intervals for contrasts of high-dimensional regression coefficients, by replacing the usual score vector with the residual from a relaxed projection (i.e., the residual from sparse linear regression). \citeasnoun{buhlsignif} constructs p-values for coefficients in high-dimensional regression models, starting with ridge estimation and then employing a bias correction term that uses the lasso.
-Unlike these works, our proposal is based on a test statistic with an exact asymptotic null distribution. \citeasnoun{montahypo} also give a simple statistic of lasso coefficients with an exact asymptotic distribution (in fact, their statistic is asymptotically normal), but they do so for the special case that the predictor matrix $X$ has i.i.d.
-Gaussian rows.
+\citet{zhangconf} derive confidence intervals for contrasts of high-dimensional regression coefficients, by replacing the usual score vector with the residual from a relaxed projection (i.e., the residual from sparse linear regression). \citet{buhlsignif} constructs $p$-values for coefficients in high-dimensional regression models, starting with ridge estimation and then employing a bias correction term that uses the lasso.
+Even more recently, \citet{vdgsignif}, \citeauthor{montahypo2} (\citeyear{montahypo2,montahypo1}) all present approaches for debiasing the lasso estimate based on estimates of the inverse covariance matrix of the predictors.
+(The latter work focuses on the special case of a predictor matrix $X$ with i.i.d.
+Gaussian rows; the first two consider a general matrix $X$.)
+These debiased lasso estimates are asymptotically normal, which allows one to compute $p$-values both marginally for an individual coefficient, and simultaneously for a group of coefficients.
+All of the work mentioned in the present paragraph provides a way to make inferential statements about preconceived predictor variables of interest (or preconceived groups of interest); this is in contrast to our work, which instead deals directly with variables that have been adaptively selected by the lasso procedure.
+We discuss this next.